 - And lastly, keep at it!
 This recipe is hard by nature so don’t be discouraged if you don’t get it right the first time.
 It will take you a few attempts!!!

 I wish when my mother and I was developing this recipe, someone had wrote a troubleshoot guide!
 It would have made things so much easier!
 So, to save you guys from unnecessary frustration, I made one for you so you can self diagnose any issues and tweak.

-1. The bread stick did not “puff up” at all or very little.
+1. The youtiao did not “puff up” at all or very little.

 - The dough was not kneaded enough or well.
 This is usually the issue with most people.

 - The dough did not proof for at least 4 hours.

 - The dough was stretched too far.
 Try to keep it to roughly 2 – 2.5 cm at each end (4 – 5 cm in total) for best results.

 - The dough was left out too dry for too long.
 This is especially true if the first ones were excellent and the last few did not puff up as much.
 So work quickly!